Wang Qingsong – Follow Me, 2003, 120x300cm

 Wang Qingsong’s work titled Follow Me, is a social critique featuring both Chinese and English slogans and terminology representing the transitions in Chinese culture, society, and history, that have been facilitated by decades’ economic growth.
 The text used mainly come from textbooks and manuals.
 In his work, Follow Me, Wang poses by himself at a desk standing before a cluttered blackboard with hundreds of pieces of written information from a number of disciplines in different languages.
 Wang’s work is in response to socioeconomic changes in China.

 China’s rapid economic development and reforms along with powerful socio-cultural change point to the ways in which the country is constantly changing, growing, and becoming more modern.
 As economic development has increasingly become one of China’s top priorities in its national policies, the country has consistently continued to change, and the people of China are no exception.
-Capitalism has ‘modernized’ traditional economic forms, which was formerly a primarily agricultural country.
-In the 1990’s and the 2000s, the economic reform has had significant achievements in China.
-This includes being selected to host the 2008 summer Olympic Games in addition to China’s entry into the world trade organization.
-Both of these achievements bring China closer into contact and trade other countries.
+Capitalism has ‘modernized’ traditional economic forms.
+In the 1990s and the 2000s, the economic reform has made significant achievements in China which was formerly a primarily agricultural country.
+This includes being selected to host the 2008 Summer Olympic Games1 in addition to China’s entry into the World Trade Organization2.
+Both of these achievements bring China closer to contact and trade other countries.

 Wang’s message, though related to issues specific to China, transcends any single culture.
 Socioeconomic changes are happening all over the world, and the global village has created new expectations and ideas of modernity.
 As these rapid changes take place, tradition changes and makes way for modern trends.
 Wang’s work reflects these changes and through the use of slogans and language within imagery, serves to critique these changes.